Molecular Medicine Branch

 Molecular Biology and Genetics Section

 The Molecular Biology and Genetics Section now largely focuses on studies of nitric oxide (NO) metabolism, its role in disease pathophysiology, and its potential therapeutic utility.
 This work evolved from our long-term studies of sickle cell disease pathophysiology and therapy, which continue in several collaborations.
-We have previously shown that erythrocytes and hemoglobin have major functions, beyond oxygen transport, in the metabolic pathways of nitrate, nitrite, and NO; in particular that reduction of nitrite and nitrate ions is a major source of bioactive NO in the body.
-This raises the possibility that these ions might be used therapeutically.
-Among other studies we have shown that platelet reactivity is modulated by nitrite reduction to NO in the blood and this may explain differences between arterial and venous blood clotting.
+We have previously shown that reduction of nitrite and nitrate ions is a major source of bioactive nitric oxide (NO) in the body and that erythrocytes and hemoglobin have major functions in the metabolic pathways of nitrate, nitrite, and NO. We have shown that platelet reactivity is modulated by nitrite reduction to NO in the blood and this may explain differences between arterial and venous blood clotting.
+Current work is focusing on the fundamental NO pathways in the eye as we have found that lacrimal glands can secrete nitrate from the blood into the tears and are studying, in animals and people, if this pathway accounts for much of the NO levels in the eye, which affect intra-ocular fluid and retinal blood flow.
 We have also shown that skeletal muscle has very high levels of nitrate, which is reduced to NO during exercise, and can markedly increase blood flow and improve muscle function.
-This work is continuing largely in collaboration with exercise investigators at the University of Exeter, UK.
-Current work is also focusing on the fundamental NO pathways in the eye.
-We have found that lacrimal glands can secrete nitrate from the blood into the tears and are studying if this pathway accounts for much of the NO levels in the eye which affect intra-ocular fluid and retinal blood flow.
+This work is continuing in collaboration with exercise investigators at the University of Exeter, UK, but have also pointed to the role of nitrate stored in muscle as being a reservoir for overall mammalian NO-mediated homeostasis.
 All of these results have immediate nutritional and therapeutic implications.

 Molecular Cell Biology Section